 The ISEE is broken down into 4 main levels – Primary (for entrance into 2nd – 4th), Lower (for entrance into 5th – 6th), Middle (for entrance into 7th – 8th), and Upper (for entrance into 9th – 12th) and is used by over 1,200 independent schools for admissions purposes.
 Fees range from $120 – $200 depending on registration and test type.

 Categories & Timing

 Each test is broken down into five categories – Verbal Reasoning, Quantitative Reasoning, Reading Comprehension, Mathematics, and an Essay (unscored).
-The Lower level has less questions and takes only 2 hours 20 minutes, while the Middle and Upper level tests take 2 hours 40 minutes to complete.
+The Lower Level has fewer questions and takes only 2 hours 20 minutes, while the Middle and Upper level tests take 2 hours 40 minutes to complete.
 (The Primary level is computer only and has a different format.
 This test is not as common; more information can be found here.)

 Preparing for the ISEE and knowing what’s involved can be a complicated, overwhelming process.
-LA tutors created this handy infographic in order to help you understand the most crucial components of the ISEE, so feel free to explore it below and share it with friends!
+We’ve created this handy infographic in order to help you understand the most crucial components of the ISEE, so feel free to explore it below and share it with friends!
 Want more ISEE info?
 Check out our blogs on ISEE test prep, pacing practice, and more!